 Fitch anticipates Vermont will utilize its broad gap-closing capacity to manage through economic downturns while maintaining a high level of fundamental financial flexibility.
-The state took steps during pre-pandemic expansion to improve fiscal flexibility and has added to its reserves and cash since 2020.
+The state took steps during the pre-pandemic expansion to improve fiscal flexibility and has added to its statutory reserves and governmentwide cash since 2020.
 In Fitch's view, Vermont possesses ample fiscal reserves.